 The site is constantly being added to and edited as I prototype new activities and revisit old ones with new user groups.
 I use it as my own database as I bring hands-on science to different educational institutions, and am glad to share with others who are seeking ideas for hands-on science activities.

 The activities have been run in schools, science centres, botanical gardens and science clubs in Canada and the US.
 They are mostly designed for elementary school-age children - either in a classroom setting or with their family group on a museum visit - but are easily adapted to any group size or age group.
-The curriculum connections are for the science curriculum of British Columbia, Canada.
+The curriculum connections are for the science curriculum of British Columbia, Canada (soon to be updated to reflect the new BC curriculum).

 Every activity is a hands-on experience of a basic scientific phenomenon.
 They are short, 15 - 30 mins, and can be run alone, or partnered with others.